Stuart Forster suggests day trips in Alberta from Calgary.

 Day trip 1: Head-Smashed-In Buffalo Jump

-“That sounds cruel,” commented a woman at my hotel’s reception desk when I mentioned I was about to drive to Head-Smashed-In Buffalo Jump.
+“That sounds cruel,” commented a woman at my hotel’s reception desk when I mentioned I was about to drive to Head-Smashed-In Buffalo Jump for the first of day trips in Alberta from Calgary.

 In the modern age stampeding a herd of buffalo off a clifftop and then killing any animals that survive the drop would, inevitably, be unacceptable.
 But the activities that formerly took place at Head-Smashed-In Buffalo Jump were essential to the survival of First Nations people.